OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The step template has the following parameters:

 - `Vault Server URL`: The URL of the Vault instance you are connecting to, including the port (The default is `8200`).
 - `API version`: Choose the API version to use from a drop-down list.
-Currently there is only one option: `v1`.
+Currently, there is only one option: `v1`.
 - `LDAP Auth Login path`: The path that the [LDAP method is mounted at](https://www.vaultproject.io/api-docs/auth/ldap).
 The default is `/auth/ldap`.
 - `Username`: The LDAP username.
 - `Password`: The LDAP password.